vmsmith/CookBook/chicken_roasted_butter-tarragon-cognac.md

 * Butter
 * Fresh tarragon
 * Cognac
+* Nice gray sea salt

 #### Preparation
+1. Mash the butter and the tarragon together

 #### Directions
 1. Salt the bird, let the skin dry out a bit, then coat it with softened butter and tarragon.